thomasboyt/pearl/packages/pearl/docs/tutorial.md

 In general, looking up entities from the game world is Fast Enough\(tm\) for most games.
 If you profile your game and find `entities.all()` becoming a bottleneck, you might want to add some level of caching - especially if you need to do some complex filtering beyond just looking at tags, such as "only get entities in a certain area of the world" - but using `entities.all()` is the easiest way to get started.

-So, with entity lookup taken care of, we then use the `isColliding()` method of `PolygonCollider`, which can check against another `PolygonCollider`, to see if the entities are colliding.
+So, with entity lookup taken care of, we then use the `isColliding()` method of `BoxCollider`, which can check against another `BoxCollider`, to see if the entities are colliding.
 If they are, we just set the player to dead.
 Now, if you refresh the game, you should see the player rendered helplessly immobile after touching the enemy, presumedly because the enemy has eaten or stabbed or done something equally horrendous.

 So now the player dies when they poke the evil enemy, and can no longer move or win the game.
 To emphasize this point, we'll add a _game over_ display.

 ## Creating a game over display

 A simple UI will serve as a good introduction to canvas rendering in Pearl.
-Unlike `PolygonRenderer`, Pearl currently doesn't have a drop-in component for displaying text content.
+Unlike `BoxRenderer`, Pearl currently doesn't have a drop-in component for displaying text content.
 That's okay, though, as it's very easy to add.

 Any component can have a `render()` function on it.
 Traditionally, you'd probably make a new UI component that would probably live in a UI entity, or maybe be a sibling component of your main `Game` component.
 For simplicity's sake, we'll just add a `render()` method to our root `Game` component: